Five memorable moments from HOF career of Brian Urlacher

 Ray Lewis isn’t the only linebacker in the Class of 2018 to reach the Pro Football Hall of Fame in his first try.
 Brian Urlacher joins him, and it’s easy to see why: He wasn’t just the best player on the Chicago Bears.
 He was on the best players in the history of the Chicago Bears.

-“Brian Urlacher was everything you wanted a linebacker to be,” former coach Lovie Smith told the Chicago Tribune.
+“Brian Urlacher was everything you wanted a linebacker to be,” former Bears’ coach Lovie Smith told the Chicago Tribune.
 “The Chicago Bears should have a player like that.
 And they did.”

 Urlacher could do it all — rush the quarterback, cover the field from sideline to sideline, plug the middle of the defense, drop into coverage, play offense, serve as a team leader.
 You name it, he did it — even catching a TD pass from holder Brad Maynard on a fake field goal in a come-from-behind defeat of San Francisco.